alanwhite1203/alanwhite1203.github.io/FxOption.md

 The Odd-Even Binomial model is an extension of the Cox Ross Binomial model.
 Compared to Cox Ross Binomial model, the Odd-Even Binomial model provides better price accuracy.
 It was implemented by creating two tress, one with even number n of iterations and another with n+1 number of iterations, then taking the average of the two results.
 This method also helps to reduce the number of oscillations that can be observed with traditional Binomial models, where the option value depends quite heavily on the number of periods.

-	Practical Notes
-	Anyone new to the FX market needs to understand the forex market conventions first. <a href=”/lib/FxFuture.html”>See details</a>
-	Please note the time differences in (1) and (2), which is an important factor in order to apply the Black formula to the FX market.
-Usually the delivery date is different from the expiry date.
-	First, you need to construct interest rate zero curves for both base and quote currencies.
-The curve construction in FX world is different from the one in interest rate world. <> provides useful tools to contruct various curves and volatility surfaces.
-	Second, you need to construct an arbitrage-free volatility surface. <> is using Vanna Volga model to construct FX volatility surface.
-	After that, you can use formula (1) or (2) to calculate the fair value.